22 years after attacks, Patriot Day ceremony on Camp Zama honors those who died on 9/11

 |0

-This work, 22 years after attacks, Patriot Day ceremony on Camp Zama honors those who died on 9/11, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 22 years after attacks, Patriot Day ceremony on Camp Zama honors those who died on 9/11 [Image 2 of 2], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+22 years after attacks, Patriot Day ceremony on Camp Zama honors those who died on 9/11

 LEAVE A COMMENT